-Hundreds of comforting, wholesome bowls of soup helped raise over £6,000 in support of rough sleepers on Giving Tuesday.
+Hundreds of comforting, wholesome bowls of soup helped raise over £6,000 in support of rough sleepers.

-On November 27th, the SoupFest18 Pop-up Kitchen set up shop at Bedford’s Harpur Square, inviting members of the public to come and help make a difference on the big day.
+On November 27th, the SoupFest18 Pop-up Kitchen set up shop at Bedford’s Harpur Square, inviting members of the public to come and help make a difference on Giving Tuesday.

-Local chefs and restaurants were asked to cook up delicious varieties of soup, while an army of willing volunteers were recruited to serve the soup, with local bakeries also coming on board to supply bread.
+Local chefs and restaurants were asked to cook up delicious varieties of soup, while volunteers served the soup, and local bakeries supplied the bread.

 The event helped raise £6151, smashing the 2017 total of £4,500.